-The Cleveland Foundation skating rink may only be in its third year, but is quickly becoming a season tradition for families and friends in the heart of downtown Cleveland: Public Square
+Skating rink may only be in its fourth year, but is quickly becoming a season tradition for families and friends in the heart of downtown Cleveland: Public Square (Previously recorded)

 Although only in its third year, ice skating in Pubic Square is becoming a holiday tradition.